Variational Properties Of The Second Eigenvalue Of The Conformal Laplacian: Introduction

 \end{enumerate}

+It would be interesting to explore what happens for higher order eigenvalues, assuming they are negative, that is, for $\lambda_3(L_g)\le \cdots\le \lambda_{\nu([g])}(L_g)$ for a conformal class with $\nu([g])\ge 3$.
+However, in the case of surfaces, a bubbling phenomena was first noticed by Nadirashvilli in \cite{Nadirashvilli2}.
+This complicates the existence theory for maximal metrics of higher order eigenvalues on closed surfaces, and a spectral gap assumption is necessary (see \cite{Nadirashvilli4, Petrides2}).

-In the case of surfaces, the connection of maximal eigenvalues to harmonic maps is well known.
-If $\Sigma$ is a closed Riemannian surface, then Petrides \cite{Petrides} and Nadirashvilli-Sire \cite{Nadirashvilli} have shown that for any conformal class $[g]$ on $\Sigma$, there exists a metric $\bar g \in [g]$, which is smooth except possibly at finitely many points, such that
+On surfaces, the connection of maximal eigenvalues to harmonic maps is well known (see \cite{Nadirashvilli}, \cite{ElSoufi}).
+If $\Sigma$ is a closed Riemannian surface, then Petrides \cite{Petrides} and Nadirashvilli-Sire \cite{Nadirashvilli3} have shown that for any conformal class $[g]$ on $\Sigma$, there exists a metric $\bar g \in [g]$, which is smooth except possibly at finitely many points, such that

 (see also work by Kokarev in \cite{Kokarev}).
 In addition, to this maximal metric there is an associated harmonic map into a higher dimensional sphere (\cite{Fraser}).
 In a similar spirit, Fraser-Schoen have shown the connection between extremal properties of Steklov eigenvalues on surfaces with boundary and free boundary minimal surfaces.
 To our knowledge, the relation between extremal properties of the spectrum of the Conformal Laplacian and harmonic maps is new.